ScatterAdd/Biorythm-Calculator-PyQt6/README.md

 # How to Install
 Download the script called "bio-calculator.py" into a diroctory of your choice.
-Navigate with a terminal into the dirocotry were you stored the script and start it by typing
+Navigate with a terminal into the directory were you stored the script and start it by typing

 python bio-calculator.py